UPSC IAS Exam Pattern 2020 (Prelims & Mains) - Subject Wise Civil Service Paper Pattern

 Language of paper

-Descriptive paper: Candidates can appear for language paper in 22 languages mentioned in schedule 8 of Indian constitution
+Descriptive paper: Candidates can appear for language paper in 22 languages mentioned in schedule 8 of the Indian constitution

 Duration of exam